demarte/open-weather/README.md

 # Open Weather

-This project refers to an IOS App where you can find out the current weather by typing the city name or location coordinates.
+This project refers to an iOS App where you can find out the current weather by typing the city name or location coordinates.

 ## Motivation